clacke/statusnet-backup/README.md

 ------------

-This tool isn't very robust yet; clone the repository, install the dependencies, and save into the folder it is run for best results.
+This tool isn't very robust yet; clone the repository, install the dependencies, and backup into the folder you cloned it for best results.

 Make sure you have Python 2.6 or 2.7 (it is 2to3 compatible but I've not yet tested it), argparse (included with 2.7), dateutil, lxml, and requests.